CPSC319-2025/Team-9-Amazon/matthew-testing/matthew.md

 * I can build a docker container that runs nginx
 * I can upload nextjs image to AWS ECR
 * I can run the nextjs container using AWS Fargate, and connect to it
+* I can build express backend docker image, upload to AWS ECR, and deploy it to AWS Fargate
-* I can route traffic from 319.leafcode.ca to the nextjs container
+* I can route traffic from dev.amazonpleaserecruit.me to our frontend and backend
+* I spun up MySQL database using AWS RDS, which can be accessed through db.dev.amazonpleaserecruit.me.
+We will use password authentication for now

 Still to do:
-* Get an elasticIP (load balancer?) for frontend, backend, database
+* Get an elasticIP (load balancer?) for frontend, backend
 * Route traffic from Nginx container to nextjs container
 * Run Nginx container on AWS
-* Secure our database

 Later to do:
 * Get SSL certificate